mrandrewandrade/blog/_posts/101/2015-10-25-thermodynamics-101-reference.md

 ## State Postulate

 Okay now we now that we can use properties to descripte the state of a system  The thing is we don't need to specify *all* the properties to fix a state.
-This means if we decine a sufficient number of properties, then we can determine the rest.
+This means if we define a sufficient number of properties, then we can determine the rest.
 As a different example if we know the distance and time someone traveled, we can determine their average velocity.
 In the same way if we have two *independant* properties, then we can fix the state if all the other properties are functions of those two properties.
-Being independant means that if one property is fixed, the other is still able to be varied.
-Now let us call this a fancy term called **state postulate**.
+Being **independant** means that if one property is fixed, the other is still able to be varied.
+For exmaple, if we fix the x and y axis by telling someone they are not allowed to step forwards,backwards or sideways, the z axis is independant so the person can, in theory, still jump.
+Now let us call this a fancy idea the **state postulate**.
 The state postulate dictates how many number of properties is necessary to fix a state.

->>The state of a simple compresssible system is completly specific by two independant, intensive properties.
+>The state postulate says that the state of a simple compresssible system is completly specific by two independant, intensive properties.

-A simple compressible system is when there isn't any electrical, magnetic, gravitational, motion or surface tension effects (or those are so small they are assumed to be neglitable since they require external force to make).
+We define a a simple compressible system as on where there isn't any other external effect acting on it.
+This means there isn't any electrical, magnetic, gravitational, motion or surface tension effects (or those are so small they are assumed to be neglitable since they require external force to make).
 Now if we add an signiticant effect on our system, we now need to add an additional property (for every unique type of effect).
 For example if we want to consider gravational effect, we must consider z (for height/elevation).
-Since temperature and specific volume are always indpendant, we can always use them to fix the state of a simple compressible system.
+Since temperature and specific volume are always independant, we can always use them to fix the state of a simple compressible system.
+If we fix the volume of a system, it can always change temperature.
+Same if we fix temperature, we can change the volume.
 Why not pressure and temperature?
+This is because pressures changes with temperature.
 For example at sea (P = 1 atm) level water boild at 100 degrees C but on a mountain water can boil at a lower temperature.

 ## Processes, Paths and cycles

 A **process** is then a system goes from one equilibrium state to another.
 The exacty series of states which a system passes through is called the **path.**  This means that work is actaully path dependant, while the total energy change is not.
 If you don't understand this, try and read chapter two of the Cengel textbook, I can't really explain how I understand this (or if I really do).
 I would suggest to read the path dependance dependance section for thermodynamic [work](https://en.wikipedia.org/wiki/Work_(thermodynamics))or [nonholonomic systems](https://en.wikipedia.org/wiki/Nonholonomic_system) on Wikipedia, but it is pretty complex and poorly explained there :(.